Kissed by a Fox

 With the eloquence of the great nature writers before her, Stuckey encourages us to open ourselves to the unlimited possibilities of a truly connected life.

-Praise For Kissed by a Fox
+Praise For Kissed by a Fox: And Other Stories of Friendship in Nature

-"Through a tenderly woven collection of essays that blend personal reflections with spirituality, philosophy, animal behaviorism, evolution, geology and ecology, first-time author Stuckey explores the great rift between the living, breathing world and the modern culture bent on developing and destroying it...The narratives are well paced, using flashbacks wisely, and the language lyrical, possessing a poet’s cleverness of rhythm...[An] entertaining and emotionally resonant book." —Publisher's Weekly
+"Through a tenderly woven collection of essays that blend personal reflections with spirituality, philosophy, animal behaviorism, evolution, geology and ecology, first-time author Stuckey explores the great rift between the living, breathing world and the modern culture bent on developing and destroying it...The narratives are well paced, using flashbacks wisely, and the language lyrical, possessing a poet’s cleverness of rhythm...[An] entertaining and emotionally resonant book."
+Publisher's Weekly

-"Kissed by a Fox will make you think about life and nature in a different way."—Temple Grandin, author, Animals in Translation
+"Kissed by a Fox will make you think about life and nature in a different way."Temple Grandin, author, Animals in Translation